hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 ### Program Your Bot

-Add the following to you bot's plugins.js file:
+Add the following to your bot's `plugins.js` file:
 ```
 export const plugins = [
 ...